realpython/members/README.md

 1. Users should be able to view the total number of enrolled students on the dashboard
 1. Admin should be warned if they are deleting a message that contains replies within the lesson view
 1. Admin should only be able to deactivate messages; they should not be deleted
+1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user
+1. Unverified users should have to connect their Github account to become verified

 ### Todo